Clortox/dashboard/DEVELOPMENT.md

 because SDL will not be setup when your constructor is called, and therefore will not be able to properly create the texture for the renderer.

+The *_time_on_screen* value is in milliseconds, and will be the amount of time the board will display the panel before transitioning.
+This value can be modified at runtime if needed (ie displaying a dynamic length video).

 The provided memory api stores textures (SDL_Texture), fonts (TTF_Font), and strings (SDL_Texture).
 Both static values can be added that will exist for the lifetime of the program, as well as dynamic versions that will be stored in a